The Bridges at Toko-Ri: Plot

-U.S. Navy Lieutenant Harry Brubaker is a Naval Reserve officer and Naval Aviator who was called back to active duty from his civilian profession as an attorney to fly F9F Panthers in the Korean War.
-Returning from a mission with battle damage, he is forced to ditch into the sea and is rescued by a Sikorsky HO3S-1 manned by Chief Petty Officer (NAP) Mike Forney and Airman (NAC) Nestor Gamidge.
+Lieutenant Harry Brubaker is a Naval Reserve aviator called back to active duty to fly F9F Panthers in the Korean War.
+Returning from a mission with battle damage, he is forced to ditch and is rescued by a Sikorsky helicopter manned by Chief Petty Officer Mike Forney and Airman Nestor Gamidge.

-Forney had often been in trouble for brawling and sporting a non-regulation green top hat and scarf while flying his helicopter as encouragement to downed pilots in the water.
-Back aboard his ship, the aircraft carrier USS Savo Island, Brubaker is called to the quarters of Rear Admiral Tarrant, the Carrier Task Force 77 commander, who has taken an interest in Brubaker because he reminds Tarrant of his son, a Navy Pilot killed in World War II.
-Brubaker complains about the unfairness of his recall when most actively flying/actively drilling Naval Reserve pilots weren't recalled (Brubaker hadn't been flying in the Reserve), America is not actually "at war", and most Americans have no involvement.
-Tarrant advises that, "All through history, men have had to fight the wrong war in the wrong place, but that's the one they're stuck with."
+Forney has been in trouble for brawling and wearing a non-regulation green top hat and scarf while flying his helicopter as encouragement to downed pilots in the water.
+Back aboard USS Savo Island, Brubaker is called to the quarters of Rear Admiral Tarrant, the Carrier Task Force 77 commander.
+Tarrant is interested in Brubaker, who reminds him of his son, a Navy Pilot killed in World War II.
+Brubaker complains about the unfairness of leaving his civilian attorney practice but Tarrant advises that, "All through history, men have had to fight the wrong war in the wrong place, but that's the one they're stuck with."

-The Savo Island returns to port in Japan, where Brubaker is given a three-day shore leave in Tokyo with his wife Nancy and their children.
-The reunion is interrupted when Gamidge comes to Brubaker asking his help in bailing Forney out of the brig after a brawl.
-Nancy expresses her bewilderment to Tarrant, who explains that Forney saved her husband from freezing to death when he had to ditch his jet at sea and warns her that when they return to Korea, Brubaker will have to attack the dangerous bridges at Toko-Ri.
-He advises her to face the reality that Harry might be killed, which neither his wife nor daughter-in-law did, and thus were crushed by despair.
-Late that night Nancy asks Brubaker about the bridges.
+The Savo Island returns to Japan where Brubaker is given a three-day shore leave in Tokyo with his wife Nancy and their children.
+The reunion is interrupted when Gamidge asks Brubaker to bail Forney out of the brig after another brawl.
+Tarrant explains to a confused Nancy that Forney saved her husband from freezing to death when he ditched his jet, and warns her Brubaker will have to carry out a dangerous attack on the bridges at Toko-Ri once back in Korea.